Sean-Gonzaga/WeeDecide/README.md

-# weedecide
+# WeeDecide

-An Android Application to classify different types of weeds on an irrigated ricefield.
+An Android Application that can classify different types of weeds on an irrigated ricefield using TensorFlow.

+Scope: 5 weeds

 ## Getting Started